akiraafu/RentalWebsite/README.md

 # RentalWebsite
-By following @EasyTutorials build website is Airbnb look-alike Part 1: https://youtu.be/WuWbunhmDsE
+By following @EasyTutorials build website is Airbnb look-alike.
+Part 1: https://youtu.be/WuWbunhmDsE